kanjieater/ComicEater/README.md

 1. Get a new cover image
 1. Get a new cover image based on existing dimension / reverse image lookup
 1. Webp
+1. Default to original file name on conflict
+1. Nested image folders that are multivolume Yokoshimakensanwa
 1. Record File hash drift events
 1. Detect missing volumes/issues